 - Mouthe, a small village in the Jura, is the coldest village in the country.

 In France, one city stands out for the amount of snow that falls in winter.
-Contrary to what you might think, the town is not located in the mountains!
+Contrary to what you might think, the town is not in the mountains!

 And the winner is… Saint-Étienne!

-Located along the Furan valley, Saint-Etienne is bordered by six main hills: Mont d’Or and Montaud to the west, Mont Dormand (Vivaraize), Villeboeuf Le Haut, Montferré and Crêt-de-Roc to the east, rising from 566 to 671 m in altitude.
+Located along the Furan valley, Saint-Etienne is bordered by six prominent hills: Mont d’Or and Montaud to the west, Mont Dormand (Vivaraize), Villeboeuf Le Haut, Montferré and Crêt-de-Roc to the east, rising from 566 to 671 m in altitude.

 Why this French record?